0xsagor/farcaster-follow-check/README.md

-# farcaster-follow-check
+# Farcaster Follow-Check Frame

-A professional-grade Farcaster Frame utility to check follow relationships between users.
-Optimized for decentralized social networking and built with high-performance Web3 API integration.
+A high-quality, beginner-friendly Farcaster Frame designed to check if one user follows another on the Farcaster network.
+This project provides a clean structure for building interactive frames using Hub interactions.

+## Features
+* **Neynar API Integration:** Uses the industry-standard API for Farcaster data.
+* **Dynamic Frame Responses:** Generates conditional frames based on follow status.
+* **Web3 Native:** Built for the future of decentralized social media.

+## Setup
+1. Clone the repository.
+2. Add your `NEYNAR_API_KEY` to the `config.js` file.
+3. Deploy the `index.js` as a serverless function or Node.js server.

+## License
+MIT